 Local communities: Being a positive force where we operate.Download our Human Rights Policy here

 Zebra aims to offer equal opportunities to men and women across its organisation, and it is company policy to promote equal opportunities regardless of gender, ethnicity, race, religion and sexual orientation.

-Relevant professional qualifications remain the key selection criteria for all positions in the Zebra organisation, but Zebra’s management will continue to focus on diversity and will continue to evaluate the need for initiatives within this area.
+Relevant professional qualifications remain the key selection criteria for all positions in the Zebra organisation, and Management will continue to focus on diversity and to evaluate the need for initiatives within this area.

-At the end of 2016, the Board of Directors of Zebra was composed of 100% male members (unchanged compared to 2015).
-It is the Board’s ambition to increase diversity, including gender representation.
+At the end of 2017, the Board of Directors of Zebra consisted of 100% male members (unchanged compared to 2016).
+It is the Board’s ambition to increase diversity, including gender representation on the Board.